Nights into Dreams: Christmas Nights

-Christmas NiGHTS into Dreams...
+Christmas Nights into Dreams...
 (Note: Christmas Nights (クリスマスナイツ, Kurisumasu Naitsu)) is a short Christmas-themed version of Nights into Dreams released in December 1996.
 Iizuka stated that Christmas Nights was created to increase Saturn sales.
 Development began in July 1996 and took three to four months, according to Naka.
 Designer Takao Miyoshi recalled working "in the peak of summer ... holed up at the office listening to 'Jingle Bells'".

 In Japan, Christmas Nights was included as part of a Christmas Sega Saturn bundle and distributed free to Saturn owners who covered the shipping cost.
 Elsewhere, it was given away with the purchase of Saturn games such as Daytona USA: Championship Circuit Edition (1996) or issues of Sega Saturn Magazine and Next Generation Magazine.
 In the United Kingdom, Christmas Nights was not included with Sega Saturn Magazine until December 1997.

 Christmas Nights follows Elliot and Claris during the holiday season following their adventures with Nights.
 Realizing that the Christmas Star is missing from the Twin Seeds Christmas tree, the pair travel to Nightopia to find it, where they reunite with Nights and retrieve the Christmas Star from Gillwing's lair.

 Christmas Nights features Christmas-themed levels.

 Christmas Nights contains the full version of Claris' Spring Valley dream level from Nights into Dreams, playable as both Claris and Elliot.
 The Saturn's internal clock changes elements according to the date and time: December activates "Christmas Nights" mode, replacing item boxes with Christmas presents, greenery with snow and gumdrops, rings with wreaths, and Ideya captures with Christmas trees; Nightopians wear elf costumes, and the music is replaced with a rendition of "Jingle Bells" and an a cappella version of the Nights theme song.
 During the "Winter Nights" period, the Spring Valley weather changes according to the hour.
-Other changes apply on New Year's Day, Valentine's Day, April Fool's Day, Halloween, Christmas Day, and December 31, 2099; on April Fool's Day, Reala replaces Nights as the playable character.
+Other changes apply on New Year's Day, Valentine's Day, April Fool's Day, Halloween, Christmas Day, and 31 December 2099; on April Fool's Day, Reala replaces Nights as the playable character.

-Nights features several unlockable bonuses, such as being able to play the game's soundtrack, observe the status of the A-life system, experiment with the game's music mixer, time attack one Mare, or play as Sega's mascot Sonic the Hedgehog in the minigame Sonic the Hedgehog: Into Dreams.
+Nights features several unlockable bonuses, such as being able to play the soundtrack, observe the status of the A-life system, experiment with the music mixer, time attack one Mare, or play as Sega's mascot Sonic the Hedgehog in the minigame Sonic the Hedgehog: Into Dreams.
 Sonic may only play through Spring Valley on foot, and must defeat the boss: an inflatable Dr. Robotnik.
 This is Sonic's first appearance on the Saturn.
 The music is a remixed version of "Final Fever", the final boss battle music from the Japanese and European version of Sonic CD (1993).
 In the HD version of Nights, the Christmas Nights content is playable after the game has been cleared once.